Pete Olson: Civil Rights Uniformity Act

-Olson sponsored the Civil Rights Uniformity Act of 2016 (HR 5812) which would strictly limit the definition of gender to the person's biological gender assigned at birth for the purposes of interpreting federal civil rights laws, federal administrative agency regulations, and other federal guidance.
-The proposed legislation would effectively remove those people whose gender identity does not match their biological gender as a protected class, but the bill died in committee.
+Olson sponsored the Civil Rights Uniformity Act of 2016 (HR 5812) which would strictly limit the definition of gender to the person's gender assigned at birth for the purposes of interpreting federal civil rights laws, federal administrative agency regulations, and other federal guidance.
+The proposed legislation would effectively remove transgender people as a protected class, but the bill died in committee.
 In 2017, Olson reintroduced the bill as the Civil Rights Uniformity Act of 2017 (HR 2796) with language identical to HR 5812, including a reference to "President Barack Obama's administration" which had, in the bill's language, "attempted to replace the word 'sex' with the phrase 'gender identity' for purposes of Federal antidiscrimination law and policy through a series of unilateral executive actions" and further, that "the Obama administration's actions are an affront to the rule of law, the separation of powers, the will of the people, language, history, safety, privacy, and biological realities."
 Olson argued that "only Congress has the constitutional authority to change laws" and that interpreting "sex" to include "gender identity" was not the original or explicit intent of the Civil Rights Act of 1964.
 Critics noted the effect of stripping federal protections from transgender people would only exacerbate existing discrimination and could lead to "a declaration of an open season for discrimination against transgender people."

 In a press release following the introduction of HR 2796, Olson stated that gender identity should not be treated as a protected class unless explicitly established by Congress.
 "The Obama Administration strongly overreached by unilaterally redefining the definition of 'sex' with respect to the Civil Rights Act outside of the lawmaking process.
 We must reject the notion of false power stolen from Congress by a White House seeking to impose social policy on America.
 The Founding Fathers never intended unelected bureaucrats in federal agencies to make sweeping changes to the definition of gender."
 The arguments were consistent with Olson's prior statements following the introduction of HR 5812, which stated it "will ensure that gender identity is not treated as a protected class in Federal Law or Policy without the affirmative approval of the people's representatives in Congress."

 Electoral history

 Personal life

-Olson lives in Sugar Land with his wife Nancy and their two children, Kate and Grant, and their dog Maisy.
+Olson lives in Sugar Land with his wife Nancy and their two children.
+Since leaving Congress he has been working for Hance Scarborough LLP.